GENERAL EDUCATION REQUIREMENTS

 - By the tenth week of the Fall and Springs semesters, faculty teaching General Education courses must notify any student with less than a "C" average of his/her grade in the course.

-- Majors in the Fine Arts, Humanities, Behavioral/Social Sciences, and Natural Sciences may waive up to six (6) credit hours of General Education requirements in the corresponding distribution area.
+- Majors in the Fine Arts, Humanities, and Behavioral/Social Sciences may waive up to six (6) credit hours of General Education requirements in the corresponding distribution area.

 - You may use up to two (2) courses from any one area of study (including courses transferred to Northeastern) to meet the distribution requirements in Humanities, Natural Sciences and Social Sciences.
 Only one course from any area of study (including transferred courses) may be used to meet the Fine Arts distribution requirements.